 History

-Unfortunately, a new-style running board was on that particular wagon and Sternberg slipped, fell to the street and broke his leg.
+Unfortunately, a new-style running board was on that particular waggon and Sternberg slipped, fell to the street and broke his leg.
 In those days, before workman's compensation and modern medical treatment, this accident meant that the Sternberg family would be without an income for several months.
 Some way had to be found to earn a living.

-Sternberg's father-in-law was a wheelwright and experienced in working with wrought iron, as he made and repaired wagon wheels.
+Sternberg's father-in-law was a wheelwright and experienced in working with wrought iron, as he made and repaired waggon wheels.
 Young Sternberg had learned from him to work with iron, so he started making bird cage stands (our first candy-cane poles) and planters that were popular home decorations.

 So, broken leg not withstanding, he boarded a streetcar from home on the northwest side of Chicago, went downtown to Marshall Field's and convinced them to carry his wrought iron products.